kalondepeace/Celo-Faucet/README.md

 ## Author

-Peace is a computer engineering student.
+Peace is a Computer Engineering Student.
 She is passionate about new and trending technologies.